 Vodka and Soda

 I remember a heady period in my life, living in Newcastle in the early 2010s, when pubs started serving Brooklyn lager and everyone lost their minds.
 Bliss was it in that dawn to be alive, but to work in a gastropub in a mid-sized northern city was very heaven!
-Almost ten years on, the craft beer revolution has failed, as revolutions often do.
+Almost ten years later, the craft beer revolution has failed, as revolutions often do.
 The utopian ideals of BrewDog have been lost in a mire of "equity-for-punks" commercialism and transphobic marketing campaigns.
 More recently, Beavertown Brewery sold a minority stake to Heineken, causing an outcry among some of the most boring people alive (I know because they spoke to me about it… at length!)
 The transgressive, countercultural dream is dead.

-Tequila, Lime and Soda
+Tequila, Lime, and Soda

 Perhaps for me, as a gay man, drinking lager is also an attempt at performing masculinity.
 Look, Gepetto, I’m glugging a Heineken!
-Or is fetishing cheap beer simply a way of alleviating the shame of being too broke to afford anything else?
+Or is fetching cheap beer simply as a way of alleviating the shame of being too broke to afford anything else?
 It’s all just so complicated.
 Looking for answers, I asked one such friend to justify himself.
 Here's what he had to say:

 What a cunt.

-You have, at some point in your life, been described as "the man bringing street magic kicking and screaming into the 21st century".
+You have, at some point in your life, been described as "the man bringing street magic kicking and screaming into the 21st century."